codux-demos/portfolio-strapi-cms/README.md

 ## first run

+the client is initially configured to run with the wix strapi remote (deployed) server.

 after git clone
 in the root run:
 `yarn`

+`yarn start:client:dev`

+and you can see the website.

+or open codux

+## run with local strapi server

-`node create-env.cjs` or provide a port, for example `node create-env.cjs 8080` to run strapi on port 8080.
+run `node create-env.cjs` or provide a port, for example `node create-env.cjs 8080` to run strapi on port 8080.
 It runs on 5000 by default.

-`yarn start:server:dev`
+this script will create:

+- `.env` file in the strapi package
+- `.env.local` file in the client package (`.env` is pointing to the wix remote server, when you deploy your strapi server change to the appropriate domain )
+- generate a rendom project id in the `strapi/package.json`

+`yarn start:server:dev` to start the local strapi server go the the strapi admin and follow strapi instructions

 in a different terminal run
-`yarn start:client:dev`
+`yarn start:client:dev` to start the client web app

-and you're good to go
-in the browser go to `http://localhost:5000/admin` and create an admin user so you can edit use your local CMS
+if you want to point the App codux board to work with local strapi server you need to change the env variables in [`codux.config.json`](codux.config.json) to be the same as in your `.env.local` file.

 currently, we do not add the local DB to the repo so for the client app to be able to read the data you need to set read permissions to public.
 in the Admin go to settting -> USERS & PERMISSIONS PLUGIN.Roles -> Public ->